SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/split-message.md

 8. In the **Status** list box, choose one of the following:
     * **Open**: Select this option if the request is in progress.
     * **Closed**: Select this option if the request has been completed.
-    * **Postponed**: If there is a need to postpone handling of this request, select this option and specify a date in the date field to the right.
+    * **Postponed**: To postpone handling of this request, select this option and specify a date in the date field to the right.
 On this date, the request is set back to **Open**.

 9. (if relevant) Under **Choose the attachments to move to the new request** select the attachment(s) which should be moved to the new request.
 The attachments will be deleted from the existing request.